synaptics-astra/doc/yocto.rst

 To flash with an USB drive you also need:

-  * USB driver formatted with FAT32 wiht sufficient space to store the desired image
+  * USB driver formatted with FAT32 with sufficient space to store the desired image

 To flash via ethernet: